 Frequently Asked Questions:

-Q1: Do CTA employees get workers' compensation if they're hurt on the job?
+Do CTA employees get workers' compensation if they're hurt on the job?

 Yes, but it works a little differently than standard Illinois workers' comp.
 CTA employees are covered, but the CTA is a municipal entity with its own processes and its own legal team.
-They fight claims aggressively, and they have resources that most private employers don't.
-If you're a CTA worker who got hurt on the job — whether you're a bus driver, a train operator, a maintenance worker, or a station attendant — you need a lawyer who understands how CTA workers' comp cases work.
+They fight claims hard, and they have resources that most private employers don't.
+If you're a CTA worker who got hurt on the job - whether you're a bus driver, a train operator, a maintenance worker, or a station attendant - you need a lawyer who understands how CTA workers' comp cases work.

-Q2: What types of injuries do CTA workers most commonly suffer?
+What types of injuries do CTA workers most commonly suffer?

 CTA bus drivers frequently suffer back, neck, and shoulder injuries from the constant vibration of driving, the jarring impact of hitting potholes, and from accidents with other vehicles.
 Train operators deal with similar repetitive stress issues.
 Maintenance workers suffer injuries from heavy lifting, falls, and exposure to hazardous materials.
 Station attendants and platform workers are at risk of slip-and-fall injuries, assaults, and injuries from moving trains.
 Every one of these injuries is compensable.

-Q3: Can a CTA employee also file a personal injury lawsuit on top of workers' comp?
+Can a CTA employee also file a personal injury lawsuit on top of workers' comp?

 In some cases, yes.
 If your injury was caused by a third party - not the CTA itself - you may have a separate personal injury claim.
 For example, if you're a CTA bus driver and another motorist rear-ends your bus, you have a workers' comp claim against the CTA and a personal injury claim against the other driver.
 If you're a maintenance worker injured by defective equipment, you may have a product liability claim against the equipment manufacturer.
 These third-party claims can significantly increase your total recovery.

-Q4: Does the CTA try to deny workers' comp claims from its employees?
+Does the CTA try to deny workers' comp claims from its employees?

 The CTA has a reputation for fighting workers' comp claims harder than most employers.
 They have in-house attorneys and risk management professionals whose job is to minimize payouts.
 They'll send you to their doctors for IMEs, they'll dispute the work-relatedness of your injury, and they'll pressure you to return to work before you're ready.
 Having an experienced attorney levels the playing field and forces the CTA to take your claim seriously.

-Q5: What benefits is a CTA worker entitled to under Illinois workers' comp?
+What benefits is a CTA worker entitled to under Illinois workers' comp?

 The same benefits as any other Illinois worker: payment of all reasonable and necessary medical treatment, Temporary Total Disability (TTD) benefits at two-thirds of your average weekly wage while you're unable to work, and a permanent disability settlement based on the lasting effects of your injury.
 You may also be entitled to vocational rehabilitation if your injury prevents you from returning to your previous position.
 Don't let the CTA tell you otherwise.
 Call 312-500-4500.